Which to Hire: Full-time Employee vs. Independent Contractor

 9. Will the work or project require internal control or supervision?

-Work that can be articulated in a clearly defined deliverable This goes back to the issue of control, which is critical when making decisions about staffing needs.
-If the work or project needs tight oversight and supervision, you may consider a temporary or permanent employee rather than an independent contractor.
-Assess if the control is necessary or merely a comfort rooted in traditional business operations.
-Engaging independently does not mean that you have no input or opportunity to provide feedback and guidance.
+This goes back to the issue of control, which is critical when making decisions about staffing needs.
+If the work or project needs considerable oversight and supervision, you may consider a temporary or permanent employee rather than an independent contractor.
+Keep in mind, though, that engaging independently does not mean that you have no input or opportunity to provide feedback and guidance.
 A good communication plan, such as weekly reports or monthly meetings, can be outlined as part of a contract.

-10. Are independent contractors common in your industry for this type of position?
+10. Are independent contractors common in your industry or for this type of position?

-In some industries, it is common to engage independent contractors for certain positions.
+In some industries, it’s common to engage independent contractors for certain positions.
 While it may be an industry norm, do not simply follow the path without assessing if the work or project will meet the test of independence.

 Other hiring considerations